zone/frontend/packages/stylelint-config-zone/README.md

 ## Requirements

-To use this package you'll first need to install a few peer dependencies.
+As this package is a config, you'll need to ensure you've installed any peer dependencies.

 ### Yarn